West-Lane-Translator/wlt_content/content/pages/EAS.md

 times, and are generally not relayed.

-Required Monthly Tests (RMTs) are generally originated by the primary relay station or a State\'s EAS agency, relayed by broadcast and cable stations.
-Some RMT\'s are issued by the National Weather Service, sometimes for Statewide Severe Weather Drills.
+Required Monthly Tests (RMTs) are generally originated by the primary relay station or a State's EAS agency, relayed by broadcast and cable stations.
+Some RMT's are issued by the National Weather Service, sometimes for Statewide Severe Weather Drills.

 **Because the format of test messages closely resembles that of actual emergency messages, it is advised that you pay close attention to any EAS activations you hear on any broadcast station.
-Until you can confirm by listening or reading the EAS message that it is \"only a test\", you should assume that the incoming information could be important to your safety, or that of others near you.**
+Until you can confirm by listening or reading the EAS message that it is "only a test", you should assume that the incoming information could be important to your safety, or that of others near you.**